FFmpeg/FFV1/ffv1.md

 ### quant\_table\_set\_index

-`quant_table_set_index` indicates the Quantization Table Set index to select the Quantization Table Set and the initial states for the slice.
+`quant_table_set_index` indicates the Quantization Table Set index to select the Quantization Table Set and the initial states for the `Slice Content`.

 Inferred to be 0 if not present.